 There are three different units in common use for describing the state or depletion of the fuel.
 These units are:

-In nuclear engineering, fuel burnup (also known as fuel utilization) is a measure of how much energy is extracted from a nuclear fuel and a measure of fuel depletion.
-The most commonly defined as the fission energy release per unit mass of fuel in megawatt-days per metric ton of heavy metal of uranium (MWd/tHM), or similar units.
-Fuel burnup defines energy release as well as it defines isotopic composition of irradiated fuel.
-Since during refueling, every 12 to 18 months, some of the fuel – usually one third or one quarter of the core – is replaced by a fresh fuel assemblies and power distribution is not uniform in the core, reactor engineers distinguish between:
+Fuel burnup (also known as fuel utilization) measures how much energy is extracted from nuclear fuel and measures fuel depletion in nuclear engineering.
+The most commonly defined as the fission energy release per unit mass of fuel in megawatt-days per metric ton of heavy metal of uranium (MWd/tHM) or similar units.
+Fuel burnup defines energy release as well as defines the isotopic composition of irradiated fuel.
+Since during refueling, every 12 to 18 months, some of the fuel – usually one third or one-quarter of the core – is replaced by fresh fuel assemblies, and power distribution is not uniform in the core, reactor engineers distinguish between:

 - Core Burnup.
 Averaged burnup over entire core (i.e., over all fuel assemblies).
 For example – BUcore = 25 000 MWd/tHM

 - Pin Burnup.
-Averaged burnup over single fuel pin or fuel rod (over all fuel pellets of a single fuel pin).
+Averaged burnup over a single fuel pin or fuel rod (overall fuel pellets of a single fuel pin).
 For example – BUpin = 45 000 MWd/tHM